 If needed, we can work with different compounding companies to acquire products that are less common and more convenient in dosing.
 For example, some pills can be made into gels that are applied to the skin for easier administration, or into “tiny tabs” so they are smaller in size.
 If you’d prefer to fill a prescription that we do carry at a third party online pharmacy instead of with us, we a have a once a year $15 prescription transfer fee to offset the time of transferring the prescription paperwork.

 With our wide array of imaging modalities, we can get the most comprehensive internal look at our patients.
 Our imaging modalities include digital dental radiographs, CR digital radiographs, and portable ultrasound for reproductive work and focused abdominal scans.
 For some cases, when advanced imaging such as echocardiography, CT or MRI are indicated, we will refer you to one of our local specialty centers.

 We offer a wide variety of both soft tissue advanced procedures and elective surgeries in our surgery suite.
 Our clinic is well equipped with two gas anesthesia machines and monitoring equipment.
 This is so we can keep a close eye on your pet’s vital parameters, such as heart rate, respiration rate, blood pressure, carbon dioxide output, and ECG during surgery.
 The following are just a sample of some of the routine surgeries we offer:

 - Sterilization: also called spaying and neutering, this procedure removes the reproductive organs in an animal and prevents pet overpopulation as well as various medical and behavioral problems.

 If your pet is in need of a surgery we do not routinely do, we will refer you to a surgeon at a specialty center so that your pet can have the best expertise possible.
-We commonly recommend Blue Pearl in Eden Prairie and the University of Minnesota, or South Metro in Apple Valley.
-See our helpful resources page for contact information for both referral hospitals.
+We commonly recommend Blue Pearl in Eden Prairie, the University of Minnesota, or South Metro in Apple Valley.
+See our helpful resources page for contact information for referral hospitals.

 Wellness and Preventative Care